By Michael Ordona,

 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 Terrible!
 Teens shouldn’t watch things like this

 In INSTANT FAMILY, a 40-something couple named Pete and Ellie (Mark Wahlberg and Rose Byrne) decide to foster three siblings, including a smart and rebellious teenager named Lizzy (Isabela Moner).
 With the help of dedicated case workers (Octavia Spencer, Tig Notaro), the group navigates the extremely bumpy road toward becoming a forever family.

 This dramedy offers heartfelt moments and touching details likely drawn from writer-director Sean Anders' actual experiences of fostering three siblings with his wife.
 This kind of story could easily veer into schmaltz, but Instant Family admirably avoids most of that.
 It comes off as authentically earnest, with some light touches and effective performances.
-Some moments are clearly exaggerated for comic effect, but generally speaking, the film feels rooted in reality.
+Some moments are clearly exaggerated for comic effect, but generally speaking, the film feels rooted in reality (though some might say the foster care system comes off a bit too rosy).
 Everyday pitfalls like getting the kids to eat and dress properly throw off the couple's once-tidy existence.
-Much larger, more serious issues -- such as the re-emergence of the kids' birth mother -- also come up to threaten the budding family's existence.
+Much larger, more serious issues -- such as the re-emergence of the kids' birth mother -- also come up to complicate the budding family's existence.